-Fuel Filter
+Fuel Filters

-Fuel Filter
+Fuel Filters

-The fuel filter is located in the aft mechanical space on the port side.
+The fuel filters are located in the aft mechanical space on the DC 266.
 The filter is the water separator type.
 Check the filter for water frequently to ensure an adequate supply of clean, dry fuel to the engine.
 The filter element should be changed once a season.
+The fuel primer bulb is connected the top of the fuel filter.